-I request WWHS to use a moderated assessment mark, based on my other school Assessments, where that mark exceeds my Assessment Task mark for the course/s in which I have appealed.
+I request HRHS to use a moderated assessment mark, based on my other school Assessments, where that mark exceeds my Assessment Task mark for the course/s in which I have appealed.
 Where an absence is known in advance, I understand I will need to complete the task prior to the date.
 I will engage with the Code of Conduct required of me in this instance.

 I declare that all the information I have supplied is true.

-Student signature: Date:
+Student signature:

+Date:

 Parent/caregiver signature: Date:

 Name of person lodging appeal if not the student:

 Reason not lodged by student:

 Signature:

 Telephone:

-Section D: Head Teacher's Comment

-Comment / recommendations in relation to this appeal:
+Section D: Class Teacher Comment (comment / recommendations in relation to this appeal):

 Name (please print):

+Signature: Date:/

+Section E: Head Teacher Comment (comment / recor mmendations in relation to this appeal):

+Name (please print):

-Signature: Date: //
+Signature: Date://

-Section E: Result / outcome
+Section F: Result / outcome

 Copy to be provided to: student / CT / HT / YA / DP / student file

 Panel member name: Signature: Date:

 Panel member name: Signature: Date:

 Panel member name: Signature: Date: